 Western Australian Bush Nursing Trust Act 1936

 An Act to incorporate the Western Australian Bush Nursing Trust; to make provision for the administration of certain funds held by that Trust; and for other relative purposes.

-[Assented to 11 December 1936.]

 Whereas by a deed dated the fifth day of October, one thousand nine hundred and twenty (a copy of which appears in the First Schedule to this Act), the sum of fifteen thousand pounds which had then lately been remitted by the British Red Cross Society and the Order of St. John of Jerusalem to the then Governor General of the Commonwealth, the Right Honourable Sir Ronald Craufurd Munro-Ferguson, P.C., G.C.M.G., was paid or handed over by him to certain trustees named therein subject to certain trusts, which the said trustees declared and acknowledged: And whereas under a power reserved in the said deed to the Governor General of the Commonwealth for the time being, the present Governor General of the Commonwealth, Brigadier General the Right Honourable Lord Gowrie, V.C., G.C.M.G., C.B., D.S.O., by a further deed dated the fifteenth day of June, one thousand nine hundred and thirty-six (a copy of which is set out in the Second Schedule to this Act), appointed the Honourable John Nicholson, M.L.C., a trustee for the purpose of the first-mentioned deed in place of Sir Walter Kingsmill, now deceased, and the present funds and investments of the Trust as set out in the Schedule to the second deed were vested in certain individual trustees named in such last-mentioned deed: And whereas it is desirable that the trustees of the said fund should be constituted a body corporate, with perpetual succession, and that all funds and investments belonging to the said Trust should be vested in the body corporate: Now therefore, be it enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —